chinamike65/hugo-tuolesi/content/book3/book3en.md

 Prepare all the good resources, don't regret it later,

-The first condition: you must study the Dharma
+The first decision: you must study the Dharma

-By thinking about the first root of impermanence in life: people must die, and the three reasons why people must die, we have to make a decision: we must practice the Dharma.
+By thinking about the first root of impermanence in life: people must die, and the three reasons why people must die, we have to make a choice: we must practice the Dharma.

-Everyone must think very clearly: in our life, we will surely die wherever we are born; we will surely die at any age; in this life, no matter what our fate is, we will surely die; our lifespan will decrease every day, no extension.
+Everyone must think very clearly: in our life, we will surely die no matter where we are born; we will surely die at any age; in this life, no matter what our fate is, we will surely die; our lifespan will decrease every day, no extension.

 If you don't practice the Dharma very much in your lifetime, you can't be sure where you will go in future rebirths.
 It's really scary!